 What we do know is that the megaliths of Menorca are known locally as “taulas,” which mean tables in the Catalan language spoken on the island.
 The name originated when the only remaining feature of these buried megaliths were the flat, table-like tops, protruding from the surface of the earth.
 Because many of these taulas were buried long ago, some have been unearthed and found to be in almost pristine condition.

-The taula of Torralba d’en Salort*, is one of the thirteen most preserved taulas of Menorca, and is the most intact taula on the island.
+The taula of Torralba d’en Salort*, is one of the thirteen most preserved taulas of Menorca and is the most intact taula on the island.
 Just like most of the other taulas, it was also buried under dirt and rock before being found again.
 If one looks closely at the stone support structure of the Torralba d’en Salort taula, the maroon color of the soil still stains the stone post.
 The stain, so high on the post, reveals just how deep this megalith was buried.

 The Menorcan taulas all share the same basic features.
 They are set in a horseshoe enclosure with a wall of surrounding stones.
 Its entrance lays opposite the front face of the stone monument.
-Another common feature of the taulas is that they generally face a southernly direction with an unobstructed view of the horizon.
+Another common feature of the taulas is that they generally face a southerly direction with an unobstructed view of the horizon.
 Additionally, these taulas are unique to the Island of Menorca and located nowhere else in the Balearic Islands.

-Temple of the Bull God
+Temple of the Bull Dog

-Another discovery was a clay perfume burner in the shape of a goddesses head.
+Another discovery was a clay perfume burner in the shape of a goddess’s head.
 These artifacts bear a strong similarity to the decorations one would find in churches today.
-The discovery of the bronze bull is significant, since the original people of Menorca are believed to have come from Crete.
+The discovery of the bronze bull is significant since the original people of Menorca are believed to have come from Crete.
 The bull played a prominent role with the Minoans of Crete during the Bronze Age.
 In 1967, Spanish archaeologist J. Mascaro Pasarius boldly suggested that the taula was a representation of a “Bull God,” the vertical slab representing the face of the bull and the horizontal slab its horns.

 Remnants of another fire pit used as a stove were also found just right of the entrance to the taula.
 This kitchen, so to speak, was probably used to prepare food for the tribe following their celebrations.
 Stone seats next to this outdoor stove were most likely reserved for important tribal leaders, families or the elderly.

-Healing Temple Theory
+Healing Temple – Constellation Centaurus

 Another theory suggests the taulas were oriented to the Centaurus constellation, which includes the Southern Cross and the bright stars Beta and Alpha Centauri.
 Although these clusters of stars are no longer visible in the night sky of Menorca, they were clearly visible over the southern horizon 3,000 years ago.
-This may also explain why no taulas are found on the the neighboring island of Mallorca, which is mountainous with no clear view of the horizon for the majority of islanders who lived inland.
+This may also explain why no taulas are found on the neighboring island of Mallorca, which is mountainous with no clear view of the horizon for the majority of islanders who lived inland.

 The connection to the Centaurus constellation originates from another discovery found while excavating the taulas.
-In one excavation, an Egyptian figurine was found containing a hieroglyphics inscription which read, “I am Imhotep the god of medicine.”
+In one excavation, an Egyptian figurine was found containing a hieroglyphics inscription that read, “I am Imhotep the god of medicine.”
 Also found was a bronze horse hoof.
 Using this evidence with our understanding of Greek mythology, we know the Greek god of medicine, Asclepius, was tutored by the centaur named Chiron.